-KITE DAY ON BALCH HILL – Saturday, May 20, 2-4 p.m. – Bring your kites and kids to join us for a joyous and colorful afternoon of kite-flying in the breezes of Balch Hill.
-This annual favorite makes for great family fun, with snacks and more.
-Dogs welcome if on leash.
-Thanks to our sponsor, Red Kite Candy!
+KITE DAY AT BALCH HILL – Saturday, May 19, 2-4pm – Bring your kites and kids to join us for this annual family favorite – a joyous afternoon of kite-flying in the breezes of Balch Hill.
+Snacks provided; dogs welcome if on leash.
+Thanks to sponsor, Red Kite Candy!
 Meet: Summit of Balch Hill.
-Rain Date: Sunday, May 21.
+Rain date: Sun., May 20.
 Leaders: Balch Hill Stewardship Committee.

 “There are two things that interest me; the relation of people to each other,

 and the relation of people to the land.” -Aldo Leopold